ese-msc/c-primer/part_three/01_pointers.md

 ```
 Running the above code in the Python interpretter gives the output `[1]`.
 This is because the names `a` and `b` have both been bound to the same list object, and updating the list via one name updates it via the other.
 C and C++ allow similar behaviour usuing a concept called "pointer"s.

-A C style pointer holds a location (usually called an address) in you computer's memory, along with an attached data type.
+A C style pointer holds a location (usually called an address) in your computer's memory, along with an attached data type.
 This address can be looked up ("dereferenced") to get hold of the underlying value to:
 1. use in an expression
 2. update via an assignment.